I recently asked you for your feedback on what we can we do to help more people understand the risks they face from financial salespeople.

 Keeping your attitude to risk and your investment time horizon in mind is also critical.

-#2 How do I know if my investments are working for me?
+#2 How do I know if my international investments are working for me?

 There are many questions you need to ask and have answered to reach a definitive conclusion on this point.

 Among other things, you need to think about: -

 - Your appetite for risk

 - Your tax status

 - The time left until you want to access your investment